Bioremediation of hydrocarbon impacted soils

-Significant hydrocarbon contamination was identified on this area of site consistent with its previous industrial usage as a haulage and transport centre which included mechanic’s garages and various industrial units.
+Significant hydrocarbon contamination was identified on site consistent with its previous industrial usage as a haulage and transport centre which included mechanic’s garages and various industrial units.

 Detailed speciation of the hydrocarbons indicated the presence of a mixture of weathered petrol and diesel species.
 Several underground fuel storage tanks were known to have been present which are assumed to be the prime contamination sources.